Salvador Agra: Betis

-Later years
+Journeyman

 On 28 June 2015, Agra cut ties with Betis and signed a four-year contract with C.D.
 Nacional.
 On 1 July 2017, after the latter's relegation, he agreed to a three-year deal with Portuguese champions S.L.
 Benfica; he spent his first year on loan, to C.D.
 Aves and Granada CF (the latter in the Spanish Segunda División).

 For 2018–19, Agra joined Cádiz CF from Spain on a one-year loan.
 In the following transfer window, however, he terminated his link with Benfica and moved to Legia Warsaw in the Polish Ekstraklasa on a two-and-a-half-year contract.
 He quit the club a year early on 7 May 2020, having made only nine goalless appearances, weeks before they secured the league title.

+Tondela

 Agra returned to Portugal on 14 August 2020, signing a two-year contract with C.D.
 Tondela.
 He missed only five league games in his spell at the Estádio João Cardoso and scored nine times, including two on 16 January 2021 in a 3–1 home win over Boavista FC.

-On 22 May 2022, days after the team's relegation, he captained the side in the 3–1 loss to FC Porto in the domestic cup final; he had featured six times up to the decisive match, and scored an added-time winner in a 2–1 victory against amateurs A.D.
+On 22 May 2022, days after the team's relegation, Agra captained the side in the 3–1 loss to FC Porto in the domestic cup final; he had featured six times up to the decisive match, and scored an added-time winner in a 2–1 victory against amateurs A.D.
 Camacha in the third round.

+Later career

 On 11 June 2022, Agra agreed to a two-year deal at Boavista.
+He made 102 appearances during his three-year tenure, scoring seven goals and providing ten assists; at the end of the 2024–25 campaign, they were relegated from the top division to the Porto regional leagues due to severe financial problems.

+On 14 July 2025, Agra joined second-tier club Leixões S.C. on a one-year contract.